ctaloi/docker-sipp/README.md

 If you want to expose port 5060 (so you can send SIP _to_ SIPp from a remote host) you can start the container using the `-p` flag and then inspect the container to determine the external port.
 I started three containers running SIPp using `docker run -d -p 5060 ctaloi/sipp -sn uas` and now have ports `32785-32878` mapped to each SIPp instance.
 SIPp now appears on port 5060 of the contianer but 32785 externally.

+Note: If you want to use udp specify your port as `-p 5060/udp`

 ```
 $ docker ps
 CONTAINER ID        IMAGE               COMMAND                  CREATED              STATUS              PORTS                     NAMES